Explore UCD

 • Students who have successfully completed a UCD Access Programme

-Applicants will be assessed based on:
+Applicants will be assessed based on the following eligibility criteria:

-if you are in receipt of another Scholarship or bursary you will be offered the scholarship of the greatest value
+The Cothrom na Féinne Scholarship cannot be awarded to students who receive any other significant Scholarship or Bursary, if you are in receipt of another Scholarship or bursary we advise that you accept the scholarship of the greatest value to you.

 Make an online application through your UCD Connect Account